Entropy using Helmholtz Free Energy Formula

 How to Evaluate Entropy using Helmholtz Free Energy?

-Entropy using Helmholtz Free Energy evaluator uses Entropy = (Internal Energy-Helmholtz Free Energy)/Temperature to evaluate the Entropy, The Entropy using Helmholtz Free Energy formula is defined as the measure of a system's thermal energy per unit temperature that is unavailable for doing useful work.
+Entropy using Helmholtz Free Energy evaluator uses Entropy = (Internal Energy-Helmholtz Free Energy)/Temperature to evaluate the Entropy, Entropy using Helmholtz Free Energy formula is defined as a measure of the disorder or randomness in a thermodynamic system, reflecting the amount of energy unavailable for doing work at a constant temperature and volume.
 Entropy is denoted by S symbol.

 How to evaluate Entropy using Helmholtz Free Energy using this online evaluator?
 To use this online evaluator for Entropy using Helmholtz Free Energy, enter Internal Energy (U), Helmholtz Free Energy (A) & Temperature (T) and hit the calculate button.